Fallen Pittsburgh Police Officers Remembered 10 Years Later At Somber Memorial Service

 Officers Eric Kelly, Paul Sciullo and Stephen Mayhle were shot while responding to a domestic disturbance on the morning of April 4, 2009.

+“It hurts.
+It hurts us 10 years later,” said Pittsburgh Police Chief Scott Schubert.

-A fallen heroes’ memorial service was held at the Pittsburgh Police Zone Five police station.
+A fallen heroes’ memorial service was held at the Pittsburgh Police Zone Five police station Thursday morning.

 WATCH IT HERE: